Tracing Autonomy — a reflective approach in support of a person’s autonomy in life.

 Central to living a good life is the value of autonomy: deciding for yourself what is valuable and living your life in accordance with that decision.

 Autonomy is an ideal of self-authorship (J.Raz).
 Being author of your life means shaping it to reflect your values and ambitions, taking responsibility for the course it takes, and forging reciprocal moral relationships (of trust, care and need) with others, helping shape their lives and letting them shape ours too.

-Dr Ben Colburn
+Prof. Ben Colburn

 Impressions of the Sea